Christmas in Ogbomosho

 celebrated Christmas.
 My father used to say he liked the fact that

 Christmas came in the middle of Harmattan.
-In America everything was stark,
+In America Nigeria

 I loved the Christmases of my